ome/bioformats/components/native/bf-cpp/readme-macosx.txt

 Mac OS X users will need to visit the appropriate web sites and download and install the relevant binaries for Ant, CMake and Subversion.

-To install the Boost Thread library, follow these steps:
+To install the Boost Thread library, we advise using MacPorts (macports.org):

+  sudo port install boost

+This will install Boost into /opt/local; e.g.:

+  /opt/local/include/boost

+Depending on your version of Boost, you may need to edit bf-cpp's CMakeLists.txt to tweak the Boost_ADDITIONAL_VERSIONS variable to include your version.

+Alternately, you can compile Boost yourself:

 1) Visit www.boost.org in your web browser.
 2) Click the "Getting Started Guide" link.